iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ri.crushcovid___1.5/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.ri.crushcovid 2 reviews"/>
 </p>

+> I had the app when it first came out and it worked fine until 3 weeks ago then it stopped tracking me.
+I just got a new Note 10 and it won't let me finish setting it up .
+Won't respond on last page of setup to allow it to track, etc. So I uninstalled it and am going to try to install it again<br> :date: __2020-06-19 20:44:25__

 > Not accurate.
 Uses too much battery.<br> :date: __2020-06-13 01:11:30__

 > On my Google Pixel 3 Android, the app only gives me the options to access location while using the app or to deny location services.
 There is no option for allow all the time.
 Thus, my location diary has nothing in it!
 Also, an excellent feature for this app would be a contact diary.<br> :date: __2020-06-09 03:10:53__